Cat: Coats

-The cat family (Felidae) can pass down many colors and patterns to their offsprings.
-The domestic cat genes MC1R and ASIP allow for the variety of color in coats.
+The cat family (Felidae) can pass down many colors and patterns to their offspring.
+The domestic cat genes MC1R and ASIP allow color variety in their coats.
 The feline ASIP gene consists of three coding exons.
-Three novel microsatellite markers linked to ASIP were isolated from a domestic cat BAC clone containing this gene and were used to perform linkage analysis in a pedigree of 89 domestic cats that segregated for melanism.
+Three novel microsatellite markers linked to ASIP were isolated from a domestic cat BAC clone containing this gene to perform linkage analysis on 89 domestic cats segregated for melanism.
+The domestic cat family demonstrated a cosegregation between the ASIP allele and coat black coloration.

 Senses

 Vision

-Cats have excellent night vision and can see at only one-sixth the light level required for human vision.
+Cats have excellent night vision and can see at one sixth the light level required for human vision.
 This is partly the result of cat eyes having a tapetum lucidum, which reflects any light that passes through the retina back into the eye, thereby increasing the eye's sensitivity to dim light.
 Large pupils are an adaptation to dim light.
 The domestic cat has slit pupils, which allow it to focus bright light without chromatic aberration.
 At low light, a cat's pupils expand to cover most of the exposed surface of its eyes.
 The domestic cat has rather poor color vision and only two types of cone cells, optimized for sensitivity to blue and yellowish green; its ability to distinguish between red and green is limited.
 A response to middle wavelengths from a system other than the rod cells might be due to a third type of cone.
 This appears to be an adaptation to low light levels rather than representing true trichromatic vision.
-Cats also have a nictitating membrane, allowing them to blink without hindering their vision.
+Cats have a nictitating membrane, allowing them to blink without hindering their vision.

 Hearing

 The domestic cat's hearing is most acute in the range of 500 Hz to 32 kHz.
-It can detect an extremely broad range of frequencies ranging from 55 Hz to 79 kHz.
-It can hear a range of 10.5 octaves, while humans and dogs can hear ranges of about 9 octaves.
+It can detect an extremely broad range of frequencies ranging from 55 Hz to 79 kHz, whereas humans can only detect frequencies between 20 Hz and 20 kHz.
+It can hear a range of 10.5 octaves, compared to about 9 octaves for humans and dogs.
 Its hearing sensitivity is enhanced by its large movable outer ears, the pinnae, which amplify sounds and help detect the location of a noise.
-It can detect ultrasound, which enables it to detect ultrasonic calls made by rodent prey.
-Recent research has shown that cats have socio-spatial cognitive abilities to create mental maps of owners' locations based on hearing owners' voices.
+It can detect ultrasound, including ultrasonic calls from rodent prey.
+Research has shown that cats have socio-spatial cognitive abilities to create mental maps of familiar people's locations based on hearing their voices.